 I haven’t mentioned Mark Driscoll or Mars Hill on this blog in the 4 years since I stepped back from leading women’s ministry there.
 By conviction, I’ve addressed principles, not people here, especially in a negative sense.
 However, in Real Marriage, Mark and Grace recall personal events as the foundation of the book, and they project their conclusions from these personal events onto those reading it.
 They have brought these things into the public arena and revealed much about intimate areas of their life that affected many people in their public ministry.
 In light of this, silence on these issues no longer seems the righteous choice.

-As Andy pointed out, Real Marriage paints an intimate portrait of a couple dealing with the sexual and family baggage of the wife, but not that of the husband.
+Bottom Line: Real Marriage paints an intimate portrait of a couple dealing with the sexual and family baggage of the wife, but not that of the husband.
 Mark is skilled and precise at diagnosing Grace’s problems and those of his culture, but he lacks insight into himself.

 Central to Real Marriage, Mark gives testimony of his decade long bitterness toward Grace.
 “I had a dream ….
 I saw in painful detail Grace sinning sexually during a senior trip she took after high school when we had just started dating” (p.
 11).
 “Had I known about this sin, I would not have married her” (p.
 12).
 He says on p.
 14, “I grew more chauvinistic. … I started to distrust women in general, including Grace.
 This affected my tone in preaching for a season, something I will always regret.”
 He repeats this in the first Real Marriage sermon online as well.
 I don’t think the root cause of his chauvinism (his own word from the first Real Marriage sermon) is anywhere near that simple, but that actually explains a lot.
 I remember Mark telling a husband publicly on the church members’ forum during those years that if he didn’t shut his wife up, Mark would do it for him.
 I hope his regret has caused him to reach out to that family in apology (she was also an abuse victim, sexually exploited by an older youth leader) as they left Mars Hill after that.